Carpenter Ant Control

 The secret to getting a carpenter ant infestation under control is to eliminate the environmental factors attracting them to your home, as well as eliminating the ants themselves.
 Again, they prefer their outdoor habitat where they play a vital role in recycling old rotten wood.

 Not as much as you might think.
-If you have carpenter ants, we will have to do an intensive service to locate and eliminate the nests in your home.
+If you have carpenter ants, we will have to do an intensive service to locate and eliminate the nest in your home.
 Then, we will keep them out with routine service that will guarantee you to be carpenter ant free!

 To protect your property from the potentially destructive carpenter ant infestation, contact Senske Pest Control at (877) 944-4007 for an inspection or request an estimate online for FREE.
 Our ant control experts who will provide a no-obligation treatment estimate.